 The regiment is active from February to the end of November with training and events normally held on Saturdays 1pm to 4pm.
 Some events may occasionally fall on another day and can at times be a full weekend.

 A $40.00 registration fee that covers insurance and other costs is due upon acceptance.

 What Role Can I Take?

-We are primarily recruiting soldiers and musicians however please let us know if you are interested in taking on another sort of role such as a surgeon, craftsman, or camp follower.
+We are primarily recruiting soldiers and musicians however please let us know if you are interested in taking on another sort of role.

-Fifer or Drummer: You wear a deep yellow coat with red facings on the collar and cuffs and carry a sword.
-You will play a variety of music including military marches and line infantry duty calls.
+As a Fifer or Drummer, you wear a deep yellow coat with red facings on the collar and cuffs and carry a sword.
+During battle reenactments, you are assigned to either the grenadier or battalion company.

-Bugler: You wear the same red coat as the rest of the soldiers and carry a sword.
-You play light infantry duty calls and military bugle marches.
+As a Bugler, you wear the same red coat as the rest of the soldiers and carry a sword.
+During battle reenactments, you are assigned to the light infantry company.